 Learning guitar theory, so music theory specific to the guitar, will free up your playing and take your performance level to previously unimagined heights.
 Learn the basics with our online beginner guitar lessons, and in the meanwhile, start learning the music theory of playing the guitar as well.

-If you want to improvise solos, make up your own licks, write your own songs, you'll need to understand music theory for guitar.
+If you want to improvise solos, make up your own licks, write your own songs, you'll need to understand guitar music theory.

 You should first of all start out with the most basic concept, learning the notes on the guitar.
 It is only after this, that you should move on to the rest of the guitar theory lessons.